nathanielce24/Feedforward-Neural-Net/README.md

 * **TrainOrgan:** Trains a model on  the OrganCMNIST dataset to classify 11 different organs in abdominal CT scans (≈70% Accuracy).
 * **TrainBreastCancer:** Trains a model on the BreastMNIST dataset to identify breast cancer in ultrasounds (≈82% Accuracy).

-Note that while these results are certaintly better than guessing (and above average for this architecture), class imbalancees in the data may cause a large amount of false negatives that aren't captured in the accuracy (for pneumonia and breast-cancer.)
+Note that while these results are certaintly better than random (and above average for this architecture), the true effectivness of these models may be exagerated due to class imbalences in the data

 ##
 ![alt text](https://github.com/nathanielce24/Feedforward-Neural-Net/blob/main/Flowcharts/DenseLayer.png?raw=true)